All Episodes

 Student loan debt explodes.

-To tell you how big this is.
+To tell you how big this is, as we continue, Congressman Jim Jordan is with us.

-As we continue, Congressman Jim Jordan is with us, Congressman Andy Biggs is with us.
+Congressman Andy Biggs is with us.

 You know, as it relates to Mueller, let me just dig a little bit deeper into all of this.

-Uh yes, it does, Sean.
+Yes, it does, Sean.

-There is not one in the Department of Justice.
+He said, no, there is not one in the Department of Justice.

-And I said, Well, how do we determine then?
+And I said, well, how do we determine then?

 Who determines it?

-He says the individual attorney.
+He says, the individual attorney.

 That's a problem.